1

 In December 2009, the Keidanren declared a "Commitment to a Low Carbon Society," as a shared vision of the Japanese business community harnessing its technological prowess, and assumed an instrumental role in the drive to halve global greenhouse gas emissions by the year 2050.

-As the world's concerns and expectations become increasingly focused on achieving carbon neutrality, in November 2021, the Keidanren has set out the new "Carbon Neutrality Action Plan," with a private sector vision for carbon neutrality by 2050, which it strongly promotes (1) Developing and introducing visions and innovative technologies toward carbon neutrality by 2050, (2) Reducing emissions from domestic business operations, and (3) Strengthening co-operation with other interested groups and promoting contributions at the international level.
+As the world's concerns and expectations become increasingly focused on achieving carbon neutrality, in November 2021, the Keidanren has set out the new "Carbon Neutrality Action Plan," with a private sector vision for carbon neutrality by 2050, which it strongly promotes (1) Developing and introducing visions and innovative technologies toward carbon neutrality by 2050, (2) Reducing emissions from domestic business operations, and (3) Strengthening co-operation with other interested groups and promoting contributions at the international level.- ・KEIDANREN's Commitment to a Low Carbon Society(December 2009)

 Fig. 5:PhaseⅠ Improvement Result of energy efficiency in production processes